 Payday lending, provides Americans with a cash advance on their paychecks.
 Payday loans have been increasing in popularity over the last decade and, as of 2020, there are around 23,000 payday lenders in the United States.

-Why are so many Americans using payday loans?
+But why are so many Americans using payday loans?
+And what is the impact of all this?
+Pheabs explores.

 The majority of payday loan borrowers are making a mistake in the way in which they use this type of loan.
 They are either not taking the necessary precautions before choosing this loan, or not borrowing for the right reasons – or both.